SkarKam/docker-module-18/Readme.md

 ## 🎯 Task objective

-Main assesment is focus on contenarizating UI test framework with usage of `Dockerfile` and `docker-compose.yaml`.
+The main objective is to containerize a UI test framework using a `Dockerfile` and `docker-compose.yaml`.

-For more details check **Assesment.md**.

 ---